lambdaclass/curse_of_mirra/docs/src/client_feedbacks.md

 - `void ManageFeedbacks(GameObject player, Player playerUpdate)`
 This method is where we combine everything we've talked about so far.
 Activates the feedback's effects depending on the `playerUpdates.Effects` and calls `PlayerFeedbacks>().SetActiveFeedback` to activate or deactivate the feedback.
 Also, it clears all active effects `if(playerUpdates.Effects.Keys.Count == 0)`
-In a nutshell, this method control all the flow of the feedback states.
+In a nutshell, this method controls the complete flow of the feedback states.

 Check out this flowchart for a better understanding of the flow.